openbmc/phosphor-logging/README.md

 ## To Build

-To build this package, do the following steps:
+To build this package, do the following important steps:

 1. meson builddir
 2. ninja -c builddir